-Wray Castle is not a real castle but a private house built in in the Gothic Revival Style in 1840.
+Wray Castle is not a real castle but a private house built-in the Gothic Revival Style in 1840.

-It was built (along with neighboring Wray Church) by Dr James Dawson, a retired Liverpool surgeon, and is now owned by the National Trust.
+It was built (along with neighbouring Wray Church) by Dr James Dawson, a retired Liverpool surgeon, and is now owned by the National Trust.